openvoid-dev/abyss-core/README.md

-# abyss-core
+# Abyss

-Core code of the Abyss PHP framework
+> This is a core code of the Abyss PHP framework